 Class E ranges from 240 to 255 and also doesn’t have a subnet mask.
 It is used for experimental and study purposes.

-Subnet calculators give users a range of information: a subnet mask, network addresses, an IP class, usable host ranges, and more.
-There are different types of websites and apps designed to help manage your network and to allocate IP addresses to certain teams.
+Subnet calculators give users a range of information: a subnet mask, network addresses, an IP class, and usable host ranges.
+Different websites and apps are designed to manage your network and allocate IP addresses accordingly.

 |CIDR||Subnet mask||Number of IP addresses||Wildcard mask|